badbubble/NeolocusAPI/README.md

 ## Getting Started
 ### Prerequisites
-Before deploying the API server, make sure you have Docker and Python installed on your machine.
+Before deploying the API server, make sure you have Docker or Python@3.12 installed on your machine.
 These tools are necessary for building and running the API server.
 ### Deployment
 #### Setting Up the Server
 1. ***Clone the Repository***